cloudnativelabs/kube-router/Documentation/kubeadm.md

 # Deploying kube-router with kubeadm

-Please follow the [steps](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) to install Kubernetes cluster with Kubeadm.
+Please follow the [steps](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) to install Kubernetes cluster with Kubeadm, however must specify `--pod-network-cidr` when you run `kubeadm init`.

-Kube-router relies on kube-controll-manager to allocate pod CIDR for the nodes.
-So you must use `kubeadm init` with `--pod-network-cidr` flag.
-On the controller node after `kubeadm init` is complete:
+Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes.

 Kube-router provides pod networking, network policy and high perfoming IPVS/LVS based service proxy.
 Depending on you choose to use kube-router for service proxy you have two options.